awsdocs/amazon-rekognition-developer-guide/doc_source/API_RecognizeCelebrities.md

 Returns an array of celebrities recognized in the input image\.
 For more information, see [Recognizing Celebrities](celebrities.md)\.

  `RecognizeCelebrities` returns the 100 largest faces in the image\.
-It lists recognized celebrities in the `CelebrityFaces` array and unrecognized faces in the `UnrecognizedFaces` array\. `RecognizeCelebrities` doesn't return celebrities whose faces are not amongst the largest 100 faces in the image\.
+It lists recognized celebrities in the `CelebrityFaces` array and unrecognized faces in the `UnrecognizedFaces` array\. `RecognizeCelebrities` doesn't return celebrities whose faces aren't among the largest 100 faces in the image\.

-For each celebrity recognized, the `RecognizeCelebrities` returns a `Celebrity` object\.
+For each celebrity recognized, `RecognizeCelebrities` returns a `Celebrity` object\.
 The `Celebrity` object contains the celebrity name, ID, URL links to additional information, match confidence, and a `ComparedFace` object that you can use to locate the celebrity's face on the image\.

-Rekognition does not retain information about which images a celebrity has been recognized in\.
+Amazon Rekognition doesn't retain information about which images a celebrity has been recognized in\.
 Your application must store this information and use the `Celebrity` ID property as a unique identifier for the celebrity\.
 If you don't store the celebrity name or additional information URLs returned by `RecognizeCelebrities`, you will need the ID to identify the celebrity in a call to the [GetCelebrityInfo](API_GetCelebrityInfo.md) operation\.

-You pass the imput image either as base64\-encoded image bytes or as a reference to an image in an Amazon S3 bucket\.
-If you use the Amazon CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
+You pass the input image either as base64\-encoded image bytes or as a reference to an image in an Amazon S3 bucket\.
+If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
 The image must be either a PNG or JPEG formatted file\.

 For an example, see [Recognizing Celebrities in an Image](celebrities-procedure-image.md)\.